pazz/alot/docs/source/configuration/accounts_table.rst

     sendmail command.
 This is the shell command used to send out mails via the sendmail protocol

     :type: string
-    :default: "sendmail"
+    :default: `sendmail`

 .. _sent-box:

 .. describe:: sent_box

-    specifies the mailbox where you want outgoing mails to be stored after successfully sending them, e.g. where to store outgoing mail, e.g. `maildir:///home/you/mail//Sent` You can use mbox, maildir, mh, babyl and mmdf in the protocol part of the URL.
+    where to store outgoing mails, e.g. `maildir:///home/you/mail//Sent` You can use mbox, maildir, mh, babyl and mmdf in the protocol part of the URL.

+    :type: mail_container
+    :default: None

+.. _draft-box:

+.. describe:: draft_box

+    where to store draft mails, see :ref:`sent_box <sent-box>` for the format

-    :type: string
+    :type: mail_container
     :default: None